maybeanerd/iu-tech-talk/slides.md

 # How do we make use of this protocol for a game?

 <!--
+But.
+How do we make use of this protocol for a game?
+Our game is not a social media platform, we don't have posts or likes

-Let's re-visit the game behavior and figure out how to map it to ActivityPub -->
+Let's re-visit the game behavior and figure out how to map it to ActivityPub step by step -->

 ---